James Spinazzola

 James Spinazzola is an active conductor, ensemble clinician, saxophonist, and arranger.
 In addition to directing the Cornell wind program, James teaches undergraduate courses in conducting, music theory, and chamber music; and serves as faculty adviser to CU Winds, a student-driven organization devoted to the performance and promotion of wind band music.

-James's current research focuses on the intersection of ensemble performance and purposeful community engagement.
-In 2019 and 2017, James led the Cornell Wind Symphony on two community-engaged performance tours of Haiti and the Dominican Republic and has sustained partnerships with the Holy Trinity Music School and RAM, both based in Port-au-Prince.
-Stemming from these initiatives, James published the book, Community-Engaged Performance Tours: A Handbook for Ensemble Directors and Educators (Routledge).
+James's current research focuses on the intersection of ensemble performance tours and purposeful community engagement.
+He has led the Wind Symphony on community-engaged performance tours of Cuba (2024), Haiti and the Dominican Republic (2019, 2017), and has developed and sustained partnerships with the National Concert Band of Cuba, the Holy Trinity Music School (Port-au-Prince), and the Haitian roots music band RAM.
+James's book, Community-Engaged Performance Tours: A Handbook for Ensemble Directors and Educators (Routledge, 2023) presents a guide for ensemble directors and educators interested in leading similar projects.

 James’s work as an author, arranger, and performer is published by Alfred Music, Boosey & Hawkes, Mark Records, Scarecrow Press, and Subito Press.
 He has served as visiting director of the Ithaca College Wind Ensemble (2021-22) and has conducted and adjudicated bands, orchestras, and jazz ensembles in the U.S., China, India, Haiti, and the Dominican Republic.
-He has also presented on a diverse collection of topics, from rehearsal pedagogy at the Midwest International Band & Orchestra Clinic to jazz arranging at Shanghai Normal University.
+He has also presented on a diverse collection of topics, from rehearsal pedagogy at the Midwest International Band & Orchestra Clinic to jazz arranging at Shanghai Normal University, to community engagement as part of Cornell's Engaged Speaker series.

-Prior to his current posts, James was an associate professor at the University of Indianapolis and an assistant professor at Tennessee Tech University.
+Before his current post, James was an associate professor at the University of Indianapolis and an assistant professor at Tennessee Tech University.
 He holds degrees from Duquesne University (BS), the University of Colorado (MM), and Louisiana State University (DMA).

 Research Focus